KickstartFX LogoKickstartFX Docs

 • A fully modularized build, including fully modularized dependencies and the usage of jmods

-• A ready-to-deploy GitHub actions pipeline to automatically build end release your application
+• A ready-to-deploy GitHub actions pipeline to automatically build and release your application on all platforms

-• Close-to-native theming capabilities with AtlantaFX themes as the basis combined with many manual adjustments
+• Close-to-native theming capabilities with AtlantaFX themes as the basis combined with many manual improvements

-• Advanced error handling and issue tracking with support for Sentry
+• Advanced error handling and issue tracking with built-in support for Sentry

 • Integrated ability to automatically codesign the application on Windows and macOS